Last updated on May 18, 2026

 Crafting Tezzeret, Cruel Captain on Arena

 Magic Arena's economy is an entirely different beast.
-The value of cards on Arena is determined by their rarity on the client, meaning that Tezzeret, Cruel Captain, one of the more powerful planeswalkers and mythics on Arena, has an identical value to a card like Kylox's Voltstrider, another mythic that sees absolutely no play in any formats.
+The value of cards on Arena is determined by their rarity on the client, meaning that one of the more powerful planeswalkers and mythics on Arena in Tezzeret, Cruel Captain, has an identical value to a card like Kylox's Voltstrider, another mythic that sees absolutely no play in any formats.
 This means that a โ€œbudgetโ€ deck on Arena is given that distinction based on the number of rares and mythics, rather than any card prices.
 This means that even if a deck is โ€œcheapโ€ in paper, it might be a lot less budget-friendly on Magic Arena.

 How Much Does a Commander Deck Cost?

 A Commander deck can cost as little as $20.
-Commander, unlike other formats, is a casual format.
+Commander, especially at brackets 4 and under is more of a casual than competitive format.
 Other formats prices, like Standard or Modern, are driven by tournament results and the competitive players who want to win as much as possible.
 Commanderโ€™s prices are determined in full by your budget.
-Most pre-constructed EDH decks range from $20-80.
-If you arenโ€™t interested in competitive Magic and just want to play for fun regardless of budget, Commander is perfect โ€“ thereโ€™s a reason itโ€™s the most popular paper format.
+Most pre-constructed EDH decks range from $30-80, and there are great Commander decks that stay under $100.
+If you arenโ€™t interested in competitive Magic and just want to play for fun regardless of budget, Commander is perfect โ€” thereโ€™s a reason itโ€™s the most popular paper format.

 How Much Does a Standard Deck Cost?

-The average price of a Standard deck is about $288.
-To play Standard, expect to spend roughly $230-600.
-Hereโ€™s a breakdown of the prices of 10 Standard of the best decks right now โ€“ for every deck I'll list its price in dollars (tabletop), tix (MTGO) and wildcards (MTGA):
+The average price of a Standard deck is about $422 or 160 tix.
+To play Standard, expect to spend roughly $250-600.
+Hereโ€™s a breakdown of the prices of 10 Standard of the best decks right now โ€“ for every deck I list its price in dollars (tabletop), tix (MTGO), and wildcards (MTGA):

 How Much Does a Pioneer Deck Cost?

-The average Pioneer deck costs around $240.
+The average Pioneer deck costs around $513 or 112 tix.
 If you want to play Pioneer on paper in the current meta, plan to spend between $150 and $500.
 Pioneer had a big shake-up with the ban of Sorin, Imperious Bloodlord and Amalia Benavides Aguirre.
-The format looks a lot different and continues to forge into new territory:
+The format looks substantially different and continues to forge into new territory:

 Itโ€™s important to note that Pioneer is available on Arena.
 The now-retired Explorer โ€” was Arenaโ€™s version of Pioneer before virtually all the cards played on paper and Arena became equivalent.